zenml-io/zenml/docs/book/reference/faq.md

 #### How can I be sure you'll stick around as a tool?

-The [team behind ZenML](https://zenml.io/company#CompanyTeam) have a shared vision of making MLOps simple and accessible to accelerate problem solving in the world.
+The [team behind ZenML](https://zenml.io/company#CompanyTeam) have a shared vision of making MLOps simple and accessible to accelerate problem-solving in the world.
 We recently raised our [seed round](https://venturebeat.com/2021/12/14/open-source-mlops-framework-zenml-raises-2-7m/) to fulfill this vision, and you can be sure we're here to stay!